Château LAFITE ROTHSCHILD

 Before the current namesake Baron James de Rothschild became the owner of the château, there were the requisite Dutch influences.
 In 1797, the Dutchman Jan de Witt purchased the château.
-However, de Witt’s ownership was short-lived; he sold the château financially to Dutch merchants Baron Jan Arend de Vos Van Steenwijk, Jan Willem Berg and Johan Goll van Franckenstein.
+However, de Witt’s ownership was short-lived; he sold the château due to financial problems to Dutch merchants Baron Jan Arend de Vos Van Steenwijk, Jan Willem Berg and Johan Goll van Franckenstein.

 De Rothschild family